-If you are not a US citizen you will be required to show evidence of financial support in order for Duke Visa Services to secure your visa.
+If you are not a US citizen or Permanent Resident you will be required to show evidence of financial support in order for Duke Visa Services to secure your visa.
 Please note that your visa must be secured BEFORE you are allowed to matriculate, so allow ample processing time.

 NOTE: Deadlines are earlier than they were in the past.
 Please plan accordingly when applying.

 Deadline for minimum patient care hours completion - July 1